OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/subproblem.rst

 Now we create our SubProblem, exposing `indep.x` as a parameter and `comp.fx` as an unknown.  `indep.x` must be a parameter on our SubProblem in order for us to connect our top level independent variable `top_indep.x` to it.
+It's OK that `indep.x` is in fact an unknown inside of our SubProblem.

 .. testcode:: subprob